 The further north they marched the more bloated dead bodies they saw.
 The ditches along the road were filled with water, but many also had dead bodies in them.
 The POWs’ thirst got so bad they drank the water.
 Many men would later die from dysentery.
 The column of POWs was often stopped and pushed off the road and made to sit in the sun for hours.
 While they sat there, the guards would shake down the POWs and take any possession they had that they liked.
 When they were ordered to move again, it was not unusual for the Japanese riding past them in trucks to entertain themselves by swinging at the POWs with their guns or with bamboo poles.

 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
-The less sick from the hospital were required to dig latrines and were given a canteen of water that was expected to last three days.
-The sick who went out on work details came back to the camp and died.
+One detail that is known was sent out to repair roads that had been damaged during the battle.
+Another went into the jungle and collected firewood.
+The POWs worked from 7:00 AM until 5:00 PM six days a week.
+Many of the sick on the details returned to the camp and died.
 The death rate among the POWs reached 50 men dying a day.
-The Japanese finally acknowledged that they needed to do something and opened a new camp at Cabanatuan.
+The Japanese finally acknowledged they had to lower the death rate, so they opened a new POW camp at Cabanatuan.

 In May 1942, his parents received this message from the War Department.
-It would be the last word they received on him during the war.
+It would be the last word they received about him during the war.

 Dear Mrs. L. Berger: